Backing up your WordPress website can be an important step to make sure that all of your data is kept safe. And in an alternative location.

 Or if you want to choose specific files, double-click on the "/public_html" folder.
 Here you will see all the files and folders for your website.
 You can also drag and drop from right pane to left if this is easier for you.

-With FTP backup - Only the files are backed up.
+With FTP backups, only the files are backed up.
 You will still need to back up your WordPress Databases

 We can do is by coping your database via phpMyAdmin